-If you’re headed to college this upcoming semester, you’re likely stressed out over how to pay for it, especially if you’ve already exhausted federal aid.
-Private loans can help you cover the cost, but how do you choose a lender?
+If you’re headed to college next semester, you’re likely stressed out over how to pay for it, especially if you’ve already exhausted federal financial aid.
+Private student loans can help you cover the remaining cost, but how do you choose a lender?

 Sallie Mae student loans are a popular option for many undergraduates.
-If you’re considering taking out a loan, here’s what you need to know first.
+If you’re considering taking out a loan with Sallie Mae, here’s what you need to know first.

 Sallie Mae’s Smart Option Student Loan review: The basics

-Sallie Mae designed the Smart Option Student Loan specifically for undergraduate students.
-With this loan, you can borrow up to the total cost of attendance.
+If you’ve read Sallie Mae student loan reviews, you know the Smart Option Student Loan is its loan designed specifically for undergraduates.
+With the Smart Option loan, you can borrow up to the total cost of attendance.
 There are no origination fees, and you can choose between fixed and variable interest rates.

-Sallie Mae allows you to choose between three repayment options:
+Sallie Mae student loans allow you to choose between three repayment options:

-Deferred repayment: You’re not responsible for making payments while you’re in school and for six months after graduation.
-You’ll pay more in interest with this repayment option since interest accrues while you’re not making payments, but the extra time before payments are due can help you focus on school and landing a job.
+- Deferred: You’re not responsible for making payments while you’re in school and for six months after graduation.
+You’ll pay more in interest with this repayment option since interest accrues while you’re not making payments, but the extra time before payments are due can help you focus on finishing school and landing a job.

-Fixed repayment: With this option, you pay $25 a month while in school and during your grace period.
-According to Sallie Mae, opting for this repayment plan can help you save 12% on your total undergraduate student loan cost.
+- Fixed: With this option, you pay $25 a month while in school and during your grace period.
+According to Sallie Mae, opting for this repayment plan can help freshman students save 14% on their total undergraduate student loan cost.

-Interest repayment: Under an interest repayment plan, you pay the interest every month while in school and during the six-month grace period.
-According to the company, paying the interest in school can help you save about 25% on your total loan cost.
+- Interest: Under an interest repayment plan, you pay the interest every month while in school and during the six-month grace period.
+According to the company, paying the interest in school can help first-year students save about 29% on their total loan cost.

-If you take out a Sallie Mae loan, you can get a quarterly report on your FICO credit score.
+If you take out Sallie Mae student loans, you can get a quarterly report on your FICO credit score.
 Having your report helps you keep your finances on track.

-Sign up for auto-debit payments and you could get a 0.25 percentage point reduction on your interest rate.
-Over the length of your repayment term, that modest change to your rate could help you save money.
-Plus, it minimizes the chances of you missing a payment and becoming delinquent.
+Signing up for auto-debit payments would net you a 0.25 percentage-point reduction on your interest rate.
+Over the length of your repayment term, that modest change to your rate could help you save a sizeable chunk of money.
+Plus, it minimizes the chances of you missing a payment and becoming delinquent on your student loan.